What is an Atrial Septal Defect?

 - Cardiac catheterization: It is a test that uses a thin, flexible tube called a catheter inserted near the heart.
 Contrast dye is used during cardiac catheterization to get even clearer pictures.
 In some children, this procedure could be used to close the atrial septal defect.

-What are the Treatment Options for Atrial Septal Defect in children?
+What are the Treatment Options for Atrial Septal Defect?

 Antibiotics will be recommended for 6 months following the catheterization or surgical closure of an ASD, before surgical procedures like routine dental work to prevent an infection of the inner surface of the heart.
 Once the heart tissue has healed over the closed ASD, most patients no longer need to worry about having a higher risk of infection of the inner surface of the heart which is otherwise called infective endocarditis.
 Your doctor will discuss the other possible risks and complications before the procedure.

 Kids who undergo cardiac catheterization to close an ASD will spend the night in the hospital after the procedure and should be kept out of the gym class or sports practice for a week.
 After that, they can usually return to their normal physical activities, with their doctor’s approval.